ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc1/README.md

 ###Activities group:

 Funding, Works and Peer-review items are grouped together based on a common external identifier.
-In the schema, the group is the parent of the items and contains a last modified date for the group and the identifier(s) used to create the group.
+In the schema, the group is the parent of the activity summary and contains a last modified date for the group and the identifier(s) used to create the group.
 An example work group:

 ```
 <activities:group>